KatieLinS/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ## Running the test
-Run `poetry add pytest` to install pytest in your project

 ### In a terminal
 Run `poetry run pytest` to run the tests